Dark Energy Spectroscopic Instrument

 The Dark Energy Spectroscopic Instrument (DESI) is a scientific research instrument for conducting spectrographic astronomical surveys of distant galaxies.
 Its main components are a focal plane containing 5,000 fiber-positioning robots, and a bank of spectrographs which are fed by the fibers.
-The new instrument will enable an experiment to probe the expansion history of the universe and the mysterious physics of dark energy.
+The instrument enables an experiment to probe the expansion history of the universe and the mysterious physics of dark energy.
+The main DESI survey started in May 2021.
+DESI sits at an elevation of 6880 ft, where it has been retrofitted onto the Mayall Telescope on top of Kitt Peak in the Sonoran Desert, which is located 55 mi from Tucson, Arizona, US.